JJLindsey/JJLindsey/README.md

 </a>

 ### Glad to see you here!
 I’m a full-stack developer who has a passion for design.
 I am based in Irvine, CA. Please check out my most recent work! https://jjlindsey.github.io/react-portfolio/

-You can reach me at jlindsey010@gmail.com
+Send me a message at jlindsey010@gmail.com

 <br/>

 ## Rapidfire
 <table><tr><td valign="top" width="50%">